 Now that Sarah knows that Nyles’ girlfriend/wedding date doesn’t really care about him, Sarah takes Nyles up on his offer to hook up with him out in the desert.
 Before that happens, Sarah tells Nyles that she’s the “black sheep” of her family, because her family thinks she’s a “liability” who thinks “I fuck around and drink too much.”

 While Sarah and Nyles are having a steamy makeout session, Nyles suddenly gets wounded on his shoulder by an arrow.
-Out of the shadows, a man wearing dark camouflage paint on his face starts to chase Nyles with a bow and arrow, while Sarah freaks out and is confused at what’s going on.
+Out of the shadows, a man wearing dark camouflage paint on his face starts to chase Nyles with a bow and arrow, while Sarah freaks out and is confused by what’s going on.
 It turns out that the angry bow-and-arrow hunter is named Roy (played by J.K.
 Simmons), and Roy wants revenge on Nyles for a reason that’s revealed later in the story.

 Meanwhile, during this chase scene, Nyles runs into a cave where there’s a strange glowing red light.
 Sarah follows Nyles into the cave.
 And it turns out this mysterious cave is the portal that causes a time-loop that keeps going back to November 9.
 Now that Sarah has gone into the cave, she’s stuck in the time loop with Nyles too.
 Just like Nyles, every time Sarah now wakes up, it’s in the Palm Springs hotel on the November 9 wedding day.